Unemployment and Sickness Benefit Flexibilities Under the Railroad Unemployment Insurance Act (RUIA) during the COVID-19 Virus Outbreak

 - 11) Are there provisions which extend the unemployment periods for which UI benefits can be paid?

 YES.
-The CARES Act amends the extended benefits to be available to individuals who received normal UI benefits during the period beginning July 1, 2019, and ending June 30, 2020.
-No extended benefit period under this provision will begin after December 31, 2020.
+The CARES Act and CARWA amend the extended benefits to be available to individuals who received normal UI benefits during benefit year 2019 (July 1, 2019 through June 30, 2020) or during benefit year 2020 (July 1, 2020 through June 30, 2021).
+However, no extended benefit period under this provision will begin after March 14, 2021.

-- An employee with 10 or more years of service would be eligible for an additional 65 days of extended benefits, for a total of 130 days within 13 consecutive 2-week registration periods.
+- Under the CARES Act, an employee with 10 or more years of service would be eligible for an additional 65 days of extended benefits, for a total of 130 days within 13 consecutive 2-week registration periods.
+CARWA adds an additional 55 days within 6 additional consecutive 2-week registration periods, which are only available for days of unemployment on or after December 28, 2020.
+No additional days under the CARES Act or CARWA are available for registration periods beginning after April 5, 2021.

-- 12) Are RUIA claimants eligible for the enhanced CARES Act payments?
+- 12) Are RUIA claimants eligible for the enhanced CARES Act AND CARWA payments?

-- 13) How do I know if I am an employee considered qualified for the additional CARES Act payment?
+- 13) How do I know if I am an employee considered qualified for the enhanced CARES Act or CARWA payment?

-You are eligible for the special CARES Act payment(s) for registration periods for which (1) you are receiving UI benefits or (2) you would be receiving UI benefits if you had not already exhausted UI benefits for benefit year 2019.
-The benefit year for 2019 began on July 1, 2019, and will end June 30, 2020.
+You are eligible for the enhanced CARES Act or CARWA payment(s) for registration periods for which (1) you are receiving UI benefits or (2) you would be receiving UI benefits if you had not already exhausted UI benefits for benefit year 2019 or benefit year 2020.
+As previously noted, the benefit year for 2019 began on July 1, 2019, and ended on June 30, 2020.
+The benefit year for 2020 began on July 1, 2020, and will end June 30, 2021.

-- 14) Does the CARES Act include a provision to waive the 7-day waiting period for UI or SI benefits under the RUIA?
+- 14) Does the CARES Act or CARWA include a provision to waive the 7-day waiting period for UI or SI benefits under the RUIA?

 YES.
-The CARES Act waives the 7-day waiting period for both UI and SI benefits under the RUIA for any registration period that begins on or after March 28, 2020, and ends on or before December 31, 2020.
-(Note, this is the only provision of the CARES Act that applies to both UI and SI benefits.)
+The CARES Act and CARWA waive the 7-day waiting period for both UI and SI benefits under the RUIA for any registration period that begins on or after March 28, 2020, and ends on or before March 14, 2021.
+(This is the only temporary benefit established in the CARES Act or CARWA that applies to both UI and SI benefits.)

-- 17) Are the benefits payable under the CARES Act subject to sequestration, similarly to other benefits payable under the RUIA?
+- 16) Are the benefits payable under the CARES Act or CARWA subject to sequestration, similarly to other benefits payable under the RUIA?

 The CARES Act created a new temporary federal program called Pandemic Unemployment Assistance (PUA).
-In general, PUA provides up to 39 weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have exhausted all rights to such benefits.
+In general, PUA provides additional weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have exhausted all rights to such benefits.

 POSSIBLY.
 The PUA program is administered by individual states, not the RRB.
 For eligibility information, and to find the application process in each state, visit the Unemployment Benefit Finder at careeronestop.org/LocalHelp/UnemploymentBenefits/Find-Unemployment-Benefits.aspx.

-- 20) Is the RRB going to pay the one-time-only economic relief payment available to individuals with income of $99,000 or less and couples with income of $198,000 or less?
+- 19) Is the RRB going to pay the additional economic relief payment available to individuals with income of $75,000 or less and couples with income of $150,000 or less?

 NO. The Department of the Treasury will be responsible for making those payments.
-Additional information regarding the one-time-only economic relief payments can be found at the following link: https://www.irs.gov/newsroom/economic-impact-payments-what-you-need-to-know
+Additional information can be found at: https://www.irs.gov/newsroom/treasury-and-irs-begin-delivering-second-round-of-economic-impact-payments-to-millions-of-americans

 Filing Applications/Claims for Benefits during the National Emergency due to the COVID-19 Virus